facundovictor/test-frontend/README.md

   - Toolbar: Adopted the color #E8F1F1 for the event hover.

   - Menu: The menu will be hidden on hamburguer button click.

+  - Scrollbar: I don't know if the scrollbar corresponds to the text only, or to the entire document.

   - More... coming soon!